 - Caledonia’s EL population includes immigrants, refugees and exchange students from a variety of countries and cultural heritage.

 - Diverse languages and cultures are represented including Russian, Bosnian, German, Burmese, Swahili, Kurdish, Vietnamese, Arabic, French, Chinese, and Spanish.

 What is an English learner?

 An English learner (EL) is a student who is not yet proficient in English.
-At Caledonia Community Schools, students who speak a language other than English in their home, or a have a different native or 1st language, are given the opportunity to enrich their learning through a language program that supports their literacy needs.
+At Caledonia Community Schools, students who speak a language other than English in their home, or a have a different native language, are given the opportunity to enrich their learning through an English language program that supports their educational needs.

 How are EL students identified?

 The first step in identifying an EL student is the use of the Home Language Survey from the Michigan Department of Education.
 Michigan's English language proficiency assessment is the WIDA and is given annually in the spring.
 It is also given to any new student who does not have previous WIDA scores or is new to the state of Michigan.

 Learning a language can be very challenging.
 Individual and/or group support is provided to help students become successful socially and academically.
 The level of support is based on student proficiency levels.
 Proficiency in conversational English may take 3-5 years, while academic language aptitude may take 5-10 years to master.